egberts/egberts.github.io-src/content/articles/ssh-openssh-certificates.md

 <pre> cd ~ scp <span class=“highlight”>username</span>@client.example.com:/home/<span class=“highlight”>username</span>/.ssh/id_rsa.pub . </pre>
 ```

 With the key on the cert machine, sign it using our `users_ca` key.
-This will be very similar to last time the keys got signed using the `server_ca` keys, only now, don’t include the `-h` parameter, because these are for user keys.
+Like last time, the keys got signed using the `server_ca` keys, don’t include the `-h` parameter, because these are for user keys.

 The command we want is something like this.
 Change the "`user_username`" value to reflect the name of the user you’re signing for easier management: